Metal forging is a molding process where a press machine or hammer is used to apply strong pressure to a metallic material.

 The DSX1000 digital microscope, provides an auto-stitching function to help users create a fully focused image of a forged part.
 Just click the all-points AF icon in the softwareto create a stitched image from multiple images that are all captured in focus.
 The microscope automatically captures images once the user enters the length, number of images, and starting and ending points of the images for stitching.
 High-precision shading and pattern matching produce high-quality stitched images.

 An auto-pasted image of a forged part made from several high-magnification images captured by the DSX1000 digital microscope (140X, 6 images vertically, 17 images horizontally).
 The image quality is maintained if you cut and magnify a part of it.
-Image Credit: Olympus Scientific Solutions Americas - Industrial Microscopy
+Image Credit: Evident Corporation - Industrial Microscopy

 This information has been sourced, reviewed and adapted from materials provided by Evident Corporation - Industrial Microscopy.